barchart/alerting-service-public/README.md

 JSON-out:

-	The "alert" object that was disabled.
+	The "Alert" object that was disabled.

 ###retrieveAlerts

-Retrieves all the alerts for a user account:
+Retrieves all the "Alert" objects for a user account:

 JSON-in: